Curve classes on conic bundle threefolds and applications to rationality: Introduction

-Recently, Hassett and Tschinkel~\cite{HT-cycle} and Benoist and Wittenberg~\cite{bw-ij} refined the intermediate Jacobian obstruction over nonclosed fields to the \defi{intermediate Jacobian torsor} or \defi{IJT} obstruction.
-These authors showed that if \(Y\) is a \(k\)-rational threefold then: \((\CH^2 \Ybar)^0\) descends, over \(k\), to an abelian variety that is isomorphic to the Jacobian of a smooth curve \(\Gamma\) (this is the classical intermediate Jacobian obstruction); \emph{and} in the case that \(\Gamma\) is connected and of genus \(\geq 2\), then for all \(\gamma\in (\NS^2\Ybar)^{G_k}\) the component \((\CH^2\Ybar)^\gamma\) of curve classes algebraically equivalent to \(\gamma\) descends, over \(k\), to a torsor that is isomorphic to \(\bPic^i_{\Gamma/k}\) for some \(i\).
-This new obstruction has proved a remarkably powerful tool for threefolds.
-Hassett and Tschinkel (for \(k\subset \C\)~\cite{HT-cycle}) and Benoist and Wittenberg (for arbitrary \(k\)~\cite{bw-ij}) used the IJT obstruction to characterize rationality for intersections of quadrics in \(\PP^5\).
-Later, Kuznetsov and Prokhorov employed it to dramatic effect to characterize rationality for all remaining Fano threefolds of geometric Picard rank \(1\) in characteristic zero~\cite{KP-Fano-3folds-rank1} (for several of these cases, the existence of a \(k\)-point already implies rationality, and the IJT obstruction is required for the remaining cases).
+Recently, Hassett and Tschinkel~\cite{HT-intersection-quadrics} refined the intermediate Jacobian obstruction over \(\RR\) to the \defi{intermediate Jacobian torsor} or \defi{IJT} obstruction.
+This was extended to arbitrary, not necessarily perfect, fields by Benoist and Wittenberg~\cite{bw-ij} (see also~\cite{HT-cycle} for \(k\subset \C\)).
+These authors showed that if \(Y\) is a \(k\)-rational threefold then \((\CH^2 \Ybar)^0\) descends, over \(k\), to an abelian variety that is isomorphic to the Jacobian of a smooth curve \(\Gamma\) (this is an extension of Clemens and Griffiths's classical intermediate Jacobian obstruction to nonclosed fields).
+In addition, these authors showed that, in the case that \(\Gamma\) is connected and of genus \(\geq 2\), for all \(\gamma\in (\NS^2\Ybar)^{G_k}\) the connected component \((\CH^2\Ybar)^\gamma\) of curve classes algebraically equivalent to \(\gamma\) descends, over \(k\), to a torsor that is isomorphic to \(\bPic^i_{\Gamma/k}\) for some \(i\).

+This new obstruction has proved remarkably powerful in characterizing rationality of threefolds.
+Over \(\RR\), Hassett and Tschinkel used the IJT obstruction to characterize rationality for intersections of quadrics in \(\PP^5\)~\cite{HT-intersection-quadrics}.
+Benoist and Wittenberg extended this result to intersections of two quadrics in \(\PP^5\) over arbitrary, not necessarily perfect, fields~\cite{bw-ij} (see~\cite{HT-cycle} for a proof in the case of arbitrary subfields of \(\C\)).
+Later, Kuznetsov and Prokhorov employed the IJT obstruction to dramatic effect to characterize rationality for all remaining Fano threefolds of geometric Picard rank \(1\) in characteristic zero~\cite{KP-Fano-3folds-rank1} (for several of these cases, the existence of a \(k\)-point already implies rationality, and the IJT obstruction is required for the remaining cases).